peterhoward42/minikafka/docs/file_storage_rationale.md

 # What's in a message storage file?

-- Message storage files are simply the byte sequences comprising the messages, concatenated.
+- Message storage files are simply the byte sequences comprising the messages - concatenated.
 A message file, in of itself, has no way of knowing where one message stops, and the next starts.